Skip to main content

 Understand the difference between what is covered and what is needed

-Some procedures are not covered under your patient's plan, no matter what documentation is submitted.
+Some procedures are not covered under your patient's plan or coverage limits, no matter what documentation is submitted.
 In such cases, it’s important to understand that a recommended treatment may be perfectly appropriate.
 It’s just not a payable claim under the terms of the dental benefit contract.

-Example: If you provide treatment for erosion, there’s a good chance the claim cannot be paid because erosion is a common exclusion under most dental plans.
+Example: If you provide treatment for erosion, there’s a good chance an insurance claim cannot be paid because erosion is a common exclusion under most dental plans.
 The same principle applies to treatments that address cosmetic needs rather than dental disease.

 Use Provider Tools for free real-time claims with digital attachments and pre-treatment estimates.
 You’ll see Delta Dental’s payment and the patient portion when the claim or pre-treatment estimate processes, often within moments (when clinical review is not necessary).